costa-group/forves/README.md

 6 License
 =========
-All the Coq source files that form the EVM equivalence checker have license GNU GENERAL PUBLIC LICENSE Version 3, included in the file `src/License.txt`.
+All the Coq source files that form the EVM equivalence checker have license GNU GENERAL PUBLIC LICENSE Version 3, included in the file `License.txt`.

 7 Smart contracts used in the benchmarks
 ========================================
+For the experimental evaluation using GASOL, we have extracted all the blocks in the following 96 smart contracts from the Ethereum blockchain.
+We identify the smart contracts by their addresses.

 1. https://etherscan.io/address/0x0621213b273bff05d679d9b1c68ec18cf989168f
 1. https://etherscan.io/address/0x0edc5ac3da3df2e4643aca1a777ca9eb6656117a